ThePortoGeese/MazeOSProject/README.md

 To open the project on your QCreator, open the .pro document with it, that should render the whole thing there.

+WARNING: When using the application, the algorithm will appear slow.
+This is because I implemented a slowing algorithm that allows the user to actually see the maze being solved.
+This algorithm is in the QMazes file.
+If you use the base class, you shouldn't have a problem with this.